Abdulaxad7/Abdulaxad7/README.md

 # Hi, I'm Abdulaxad Isroilov 👋

 🎓 **Junior Developer passionate about crafting efficient and elegant software solutions.**
-📚 Studying at **Inha University** in the Department of SOCIE (School of Computer Science and Information Engineering) on a scholarship.
+📚 Studying at **Inha University** in the Department of CSE (Computer Science and Engineering) on a scholarship basis.

 I specialize in **Java**, **Golang**, and **C++** development, with a strong emphasis on building robust, scalable applications.
 My goal is to continuously learn and tackle challenging problems while delivering impactful solutions.